 - We may use the data and biological materials to answer additional research questions in other research studies which are outside the scope of the research study ("Future Research").
 (Note to PI: For study recruiting (a) an adult who lacks mental capacity; OR (b) a minor who lacks mental capacity; OR (c) a minor who lacks sufficient understanding and intelligence to give consent, thereby requiring consent from their legal representative; AND the removal of tissue is solely for research purpose; OR in excess of tissue primarily removed for a therapeutics or diagnostic purpose, the scope of future research should be defined.) - We may also share the data and biological materials with other researchers within and/or outside of Singapore, for use in Future Research.
 The biological materials will not be used in research involving human-animal combinations, which is restricted by Singapore law. - [Modify as relevant for your study.
 Otherwise, delete.]
 We may deposit the data into research data repository for long-term use by the wider research community, for use in Future Research.
 Researchers share information with each other by depositing data into research databases.
 These databases store information from many other research studies.
 Researchers can then study the combined information to learn even more about human health and diseases, to advance medical research. - We may deposit the data into one or more open-access (public scientific database) and/or controlled-access research databases.
 Anyone on the Internet can access publicly accessible database.
-Only researchers (including private companies involved in publicly-funded research) who apply and are granted approval can access controlled-access databases. - Where required, researchers may request that the research data be combined or linked with data from other sources, including but not limited to healthcare billing information, government administrative and/or research data such as health, and health-related data, social data, education data, birth and death data, economic and housing data, data from disease registries and databases, whether by itself of with the assistance of a data intermediary.
+Only researchers (including private companies involved in publicly-funded research) who apply and are granted approval can access controlled-access databases. - [Include for scenarios that allow data linkages with data from NMRC Research Data Repository (BRAIN or TRUST platform) ONLY.
+Modify if required.
+Otherwise, delete.]
+Where required, researchers may request that the research data be combined or linked with data from other sources, including but not limited to healthcare billing information, government administrative and/or research data such as health, and health-related data, social data, education data, birth and death data, economic and housing data, data from disease registries and databases, whether by itself of with the assistance of a data intermediary.
 This will enrich their data analysis and provide valuable information for policy and research into health and wellbeing of the population (public interest).
 The data intermediary will use strict privacy preserving policies, protocols and procedures to ensure security of the data and confidentiality of the individuals the records relate to.